 - Use lemon instead of orange juice in the frosting.

 - Omit the frosting completely and simply sprinkle the cake with powdered sugar.

-- Serve it with cream cheese frosting (there is a great recipe in my cookbook).
+- Frost it with vegan cream cheese frosting

 - Cook in a loaf pan to make a Vegan Gingerbread Loaf (instructions included in the recipe notes)